Alfred-Kobby/alx-higher_level_programming/0x0B-python-input_output/README.md

 8-class_to_json.py file: returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object

 9-student.py file: a class Student that that retrieves a dictionary representation of a Student

+10-student.py file: a class Student that that retrieves a dictionary representation of a Student with attributes